 We carry out a quantum Monte Carlo (QMC) calculation using stochastic series expansion (SSE) algorithm \cite{sandvik_1997,sandvik_1998,sandvik_2003,avella_2013}.
 We adopt a rectangular periodic boundary condition in both directions.
-In the simulation, $10^5$ and $2.9\times 10^6$ Monte Carlo steps are used for equilibrium and measurement.
-Since updating between different topological sector (changing number of DWs) is difficult in QMC in ultra-low temperature, we equilibrate the configurations into different topological sectors and compare their energies to find the ground state.
+In the simulation, $10^5$ and $2.9\times 10^6$ Monte Carlo steps are used for equilibration and measurements, respectively.
+Since the updates between different topological sectors (with different number of strings) is difficult in QMC at ultra-low temperatures, we equilibrate the configurations into different topological sectors and compare their energies to find the global ground state.
 The unit of energy scale is set to be $J=1$.
-To distinguish different quantum phases, we choose two observables -- structure factors and DW density.

-The structure factor is defined as the Fourier transform of the spin-spin correlator in $z$-direction:
+To distinguish different quantum phases, we choose two observables -- structure factors and density of quantum strings.
+The spin structure factor is defined as the Fourier transform of the spin-spin correlator in the Ising component:

-and it is the typical order parameters which reflects the spontaneous breaking of translational symmetry.
-The DW density is defined as
+which characterizes different magnetic orders.
+And the average density of quantum strings is defined as

 which effectively counts the number of horizontal bonds connecting opposite spins.